canonical/lxd/doc/containers.md

 devices associate a set of virtual functions (VFs) with the single physical function (PF) of the network device.
 PFs are standard PCIe functions.
 VFs on the other hand are very lightweight PCIe functions that are optimized for data movement.
-They come with a limited set of configuration capabilites to prevent changing properties of the PF.
+They come with a limited set of configuration capabilities to prevent changing properties of the PF.
 Given that VFs appear as regular PCIe devices to the system they can be passed to containers just like a regular physical device.
 The `sriov` interface type expects to be passed the name of an SR-IOV